Winter Break Information

 • Lock your door

-As a reminder, the contents of student rooms are not covered by the College's insurance, and the College cannot assume responsibility for any loss of, or damage to, personal property.
+As a reminder, the contents of student rooms are not covered by the College's insurance, and the College does not assume responsibility for any loss of, or damage to, personal property.
 Check your renter's insurance or your family homeowner's policy for coverage.

 Health and safety inspections